 Secondly, we need to find the leverage that allows us to relieve some of the daily pressure.
 When we feel we have some control over our lives, less destructive stress hormones are produced by the body.
 This allows us to slowly negate the damage that negative stress hormones have on our health.
 Some simple examples of leverage could be asking our kids to make their own school lunches.
 Or creating a schedule for our partner/spouse and/or teenage kids to cook during the week.
 Or forgoing gym training and – instead – moving regularly throughout the day.
 These basic changes free up some time and allow for extra sleep, or relaxation, or the chance to do something fun.

 Finally, it’s really important to build resilience to stress.
 Our bodies are like the proverbial camel and the lifestyle habits we have are the straws on its back.
 To keep the camel in good health we need to consider each straw to determine if it’s affecting the camel positively or negatively.
-These straws comprise diet, Vit D levels, sleep quality, hydration, movement, exercise, breathing technique, and more.
-The idea is to manage the straws we can work with, and not stress about those we can’t.
+These straws comprise diet, sleep quality, hydration, movement, exercise, breathing technique, sunlight exposure and more.
+The idea is to manage the straws we can, and not stress about those we can’t.